mbizhani/mbizhani.github.io/_drafts/k8s-rke.md

 ```
 **Note:** only questions with `(*)` mark are answered, others are passed with default.

-And some parts of a single-node `cluster.yml`
+Now, some parts of a single-node `cluster.yml`
 ```yaml
 nodes:
 - address: r1